Sign Up for Marie's Newsletter

 When we lived in Jacksonville, the kids and I would drive down to Ft.
 Lauderdale to visit my parents who spent winters there.
 My dad and I would take long walks through the marinas where he would show me the boats we were going to buy someday.
 "You need to get busy writing that book," he would say.
 My reply was always the same: "When exactly do you think I could fit that in?
 Between changing diapers and publishing magazines?"
 With a big grin, he would say, "Three to six a.m. is available.
 What are you doing then?"
 A pipe dream.
 That's all it was.
 But there was this character running around in my head.
 A man with thick dark hair, gray-blue eyes, an engaging grin, a quick wit . . .
 His name was Jack, and he was an architect.
 I'd find myself talking to him in the shower, when I was doing dishes or bathing babies.
 He'd crop up on days at the beach or on walks through the neighborhood.
 Someday, I said.
 Someday, I'll write Jack's story.

 In 2002, I began to make some notes.
-When we were getting ready to move, I stumbled upon those notes and laughed so hard I cried.
+Later, when we were getting ready to move, I stumbled upon those notes and laughed so hard I cried.
 It was God-awful.
 Clearly, I wasn't ready.
 Once in a while, though, I'd reopen that file, take another look, and make some more notes.
 I vividly remember outlining the story I had in mind to Dan when we were out to dinner one night.
 He loved it and encouraged me to pursue it.
 I knew I wanted something to happen to Jack's wife, Clare, something that would incapacitate her but not kill her.
 I had great plans to put Jack through the wringer, but inevitably, life would interfere, and he'd get relegated to the back burner.

 After we moved to Rhode Island in August 2002, I started to get more serious about the book but still wasn't able to get very far.
 A year later, in November 2003, my mother was diagnosed with pancreatic cancer.
 The next nine months were a roller coaster ride, during which I turned to the book more and more often, seeking an escape from the nightmare of my mother's illness.
 By early August 2004, I had four solid chapters that my mother was the first to read.
 I made her cry, she said.
 She died on August 31, 2004.